Configure DNS server settings

 The Domain Name System (DNS) servers are used to resolve hostnames to IP addresses.
-There are two DNS server settings that apply to different types of traffic: data and special management traffic.
-Data traffic includes any services that use FQDNs for which a DNS lookup is necessary, such as access control rules and remote access VPN.
-Special management traffic includes traffic originating on the Management interface such as configuration and database updates.
-This procedure only applies to data DNS servers.
+Data DNS settings apply to services that use FQDNs, such as access control rules and remote access VPN.
+Special management traffic uses separate DNS settings configured via CLI commands.
+This procedure applies only to data DNS servers.
 For management DNS settings, see the CLI configure network dns servers and configure network dns searchdomains commands.

-You can configure trusted DNS services for DNS snooping using the Trusted DNS Servers tab.
+You can configure trusted DNS services for DNS snooping.
 DNS snooping is used to map the application domains to IPs in order to detect the application on the first packet.
-Apart from configuring the trusted DNS servers, you can include the already configured servers in DNS group, DHCP pool, DHCP relay and DHCP client as trusted DNS servers.
+You can also include the already configured servers in DNS group, DHCP pool, DHCP relay and DHCP client as trusted DNS servers.

 Before you begin